QuanxiGuo/Explainable-Course/README.md

+Group members:
+Quanxi Guo, Tong Sun, Xin Li

+The video of the presentation is called Explainable course, PDF file for the final report

 CS2_35 is the battery dataset of the University of Maryland.

 LSTM.py is the code for post-hoc interpretability analysis of the LSTM model using SHAP.